 - Transfer the balls of dough to a floured surface one colour at a time.
 Deflate the dough and roll it out into a rectangle shape.
 Stack the colours of dough in the order of the rainbow (pink > orange > yellow > green > blue > purple).
 Gently roll the dough out a little to seal the colours together, then divide the dough in half.
 Wrap one half in buttered plastic wrap and return to the fridge.
 Slice the remaining half into 5 pieces, then roll them into sausage shapes.
 Twist them once or twice to give a swirly pattern, then shape them into rings by pinching the ends together.
 Transfer the bagels to the baking sheet with the floured dish towel and cover with an additional dish towel.

 - Bring a large pot of water to boil and add the sugar and baking soda.
 Place the bagels into the boiling water and boil for 1 ½ – 2 minutes, then flip over and boil for an additional 1 ½ – 2 minutes on the other side.
 Transfer the boiled bagels to the baking sheet lined with the un-floured dish towel.
 Then transfer the bagels to one of the baking sheets sprinkled with sesame seeds.

 - Preheat the oven to 500F.
 While the oven is preheating, beat the egg whites and water in a small bowl.
 Brush the bagels with this glaze, and if desired, sprinkle with additional sesame seeds.
-Place a sheet of aluminum foil over the bagels (this will prevent them from browning and will maintain the bright pink colour).
+Place a sheet of aluminum foil over the bagels (this will prevent them from browning and will maintain the bright rainbow colour).